Molex EVC Adapter

 The Enhanced Video Connector Interface bus [EVC] uses a 35-pin connector defined by the Video Electronic Standards Association [VESA].

-A listing on OEM connector manufacturers may be found on the Connector Manufacturers page.
+A listing of companies that manufacture connectors may be found on the Connector Manufacturers page.

 The table below provides the EVC pinout and signal names for the EVC connector.